 The idea of BAT is to realign the incentive structure in the digital ad network so that user and advertiser incentives match one another.

 To do this, users get paid Basic Attention Tokens to watch ads in the Brave browser, so that they are now financially incentivized to watch the ad.
 The end goal, of course, is that more consumers watch ads, and advertisers sell more product/generate more brand awareness.

 And, as cryptocurrencies gain more mainstream consumer traction in 2020, this smart model for compensating users to watch ads should similarly gain traction.
 As it does, the price of BAT should rise.

 One of the hottest cryptocurrencies, and one which Matt McCall thinks will remain red hot for the foreseeable future, is Chainlink.

 In his Ultimate Crypto portfolio, Matt first recommended Chainlink in early January at a price of $2.09.
-Today, Chainlink trades hands at $4.50, up a whopping 115% in just over a month.
-What’s more, that 115% return over the past month, follows a 450% return in 2019.
+Today, Chainlink trades hands at $5.84 in just seven months.
+What’s more, that return over the past five months, follows a 450% return in 2019.

 In other words, Chainlink has been scorching hot.
 Strengthening fundamentals imply that it will remain hot for the foreseeable future.